StackVista/stackstate-docs/develop/developer-guides/monitors/monitor-stj-file-format.md

   .aggregation('mean', '1m')
 ```

 The telemetry query above groups its results by two fields: `host` and `region`.
-Both of these values will be available for value interpolation of an exact topology identifier to use, and each different `host` and `region` pair can be used either individually or together to form a unique topology identifier.
+Both of these values are available for value interpolation of an exact topology identifier to use.
+You can use each different `host` and `region` pair either individually or together to form a unique topology identifier.
 If the common topology identifier scheme utilized by the topology looks as follows, then the different parts of the identifier can be replaced by references to `host` or `region`:

 ```groovy